The Origin of Gayblevision (1980)

 A meeting was called to gauge community interest and 22 men and 6 women attended.
 One of them was Mary Anne McEwen who had been invited by a friend.
 She became one of the three Gayblevision co-founders along with Cutts and Verne Powers.

 McEwen (1946-2011) was the only original member with media experience.
-McEwen had been educated at University of British Columbia (1963-1967) – and was kicked out of her UBC sorority in 1965 for being a lesbian – and took film and video workshops at Simon Fraser University (1970-1972).
+McEwen had been educated at University of British Columbia (1963-1967) – and was expelled from her UBC sorority in 1965 for being a lesbian – and took film and video workshops at Simon Fraser University (1970-1972).
 She had run her own production company since 1977.

 A 1980 West Ender newspaper article states it was Gayblevision that caused Verne Powers to finally come out, and Powers was quoted as saying the program had ‘literally’ changed his life.
 Powers worked on the first five episodes, and is the one who interviewed Tennessee Williams in a seminal Gayblevision episode.
 Powers left Vancouver to pursue other interests in late 1980.